Better Energy Performance

 Reduced Environmental Footprint on the Greater Area

-The consolidation of labour and most building materials at a housing/building factory, usually within 150 KM of the building site, results in reduced car/truck traffic and the time frame thereof, noise, pollution, and quality of life impacts in areas where construction of new homes and other buildings occurs.
+The consolidation of labour and most building materials at the construction factory, usually within 150 KM of the building site, results in reduced car/truck traffic, noise, pollution and quality of life impacts, and in a shorter construction time frame than in areas where site construction of new homes and other buildings occur.

 Reduced Material Wastage and Improved Disposal/Recycling

 Factories buy large quantities of lumber and other building materials, much of which is ordered to exact fitment requirements, there-by reducing waste.
 Waste that does occur is 50-70% less than when a building is constructed on site and can readily be recycled or disposed of properly.